HFAnalyticsLab/targets_rtt_example/README.md

 tar_make()  # run the pipeline (reproducible new external R process which then reads the target script
             # and runs the correct targets in the correct order)
 ```

+Note: you will need to create a script R/s3_locations.R which sets the target bucket name called IHT_bucket